preservedfish/calculator-app/README.md

 ### Running a container
     docker run -e REACT_APP_API_KEY=phony-value -e REACT_APP_AUTH_DOMAIN=phony-value -e REACT_APP_PROJECT_ID=phony-value -e REACT_APP_STORAGE_BUCKET=phony-value -e REACT_APP_MESSAGING_SENDER_ID=phony-value -e REACT_APP_APP_ID=phony-value -p 3000:3000 calculator-app
 Running a container is a bit more involved.
 You will enter the above command after the image has been created, but you'll also have to insert all of the values in your Firebase's config as environment variables.
-Replace each instance of `phoney-value` in the above command with the appropriate value.
+Replace each instance of `phony-value` in the above command with the appropriate value.

 After the container is running, open http://localhost:3000 in a browser to access the calculator.